devtodollars/mvp-boilerplate/README.md

 - Verify acount deletion deletes also the objects from buckets
 - Privacy Policy and terms of conditions
-- Creating user with existing email passowrd reset handling
+- Creating user with existing email
-NOTIFICATIONS REFRESH
+- passowrd reset handling
+- Notifications refresh
-MESSAGES what ones are read
+- Indicate which messages are read
-make notifications and messages dropdowns bigger
+- Make notifications and messages dropdowns bigger
-Cant clear indivitaul notifications anymore
+- Cannot clear individual notifications anymore
-Messages notification takes time or need refresh make the map bit bigger maybe like the left hand side Clicking on map with no property selected error mobile going to view property from management dashboard
+- Messages notification takes time or needs refresh
+- Make the map a bit bigger, maybe like the left-hand side
+- Error when clicking on map with no property selected
+- On mobile, going to view property from management dashboard

-Cant scroll page when chat is open
+- Cannot scroll page when chat is open

-MOBILE!!!!!!
+- Mobile improvements needed
+- Fix tripple get request when clicking an empty chat in the chat window

 ### MVP Features